Time to Reflect Reality

 by Siri Austeen

-In the sound installation Hum of the Tram—H.O.T.T.
-Revisited, sound artist Siri Auseen revisits the sound from Oslo tram 137 and recontextualizes the project Hum of the Tram in dialog with Bull.Miletic's artistic research project Time to Reflect Reality.
+The sound installation Hum of the Tram—H.O.T.T.
+Revisited, is a relistening of the sound from tram 137, which recontextualizes the project Hum of the Tram in dialog with Bull.Miletic's artistic research project Time to Reflect Reality.
 The installation refers to the city as an acoustic landscape—and to its hidden yet sensorial audible dimensions.
 As perspectives of listening and sonic memories of the city are explored, the installation also approaches the gallery space itself as a sound-creating and resonant acoustic object.

 The project Hum of the Tram (2009) focused on our common sonic everyday life and how sound can be used both as a medium for social interaction and as a starting point for studies of urban space.
 The public and travelers were invited on a trip through Oslo with an on-board tram from Olaf Ryes Plass via Aker pier, Majorstuen and back to Sinsen.
 Using a wide range of recording techniques and a multi-channel playback setup, the sound of the tram's movements was amplified and mixed in real-time.
 Together with dedicated printed matter and the driver's announcements along the way, the tram was explored as a sound instrument and arena for collective and individual experiences along the way.